ucd-cwee/energyintensity/README.md

 [![Build Status](https://travis-ci.org/ucd-cwee/energyintensity.svg?branch=master)](https://travis-ci.org/ucd-cwee/energyintensity)
 [![codecov](https://codecov.io/gh/ucd-cwee/energyintensity/branch/master/graph/badge.svg)](https://codecov.io/gh/ucd-cwee/energyintensity)

-_This project is still a work in progress.
+_This project is a work in progress.
 There is no usable release available at this time._

 The `energyintensity` R package is used to model the embedded energy within a water distribution system.
 This is done using system meter data and a simple